skupperproject/refdog/input/resources/link.md

 <section>

 A link is a site-to-site communication channel.
 Links serve as a transport for application connections and requests.
+A set of linked sites constitute a network.

+Links are not usually created directly.
+Instead, you use a grant and token to obtain a link.

 </section>